ArmandCorbeaux/a-better-bookworm/README.md

 The purpose is to provide a bash script which performs the various actions and optimizations after a minimal debian installation to provide an operating system.

+## Initial system
+You must create 2 partitions :
+- 1st has a 256MB size, and must be 'EFI' type
+- 2nd takes all the free space available, and must be 'btrfs' type

+As installed componants, you need only 'essential tools'.

 ## My objective :
 - Create a script to batch all these actions that actually I perform manually In a first time :
 - Fstab : add options on the right UUID for the btrfs partition
 - Gnome : perform minimal installation to have a functionnal desktop
-- Source repository : add contrib, non-free, and backports (for the kernel)
 - Software installation : get the latest deb from official webpage and install them, or install the latest repository, fetch and install.
-- PErform some post-installation operation : service launch and icon hide (sorry, but docker-desktop has a bug when you launch it from the shortcut when it's started)
+- Perform some post-installation operation : service launch and icon hide (docker-desktop has a bug when you launch it from the shortcut when it's started)
 - Install gnome-shell-extension-(...) to have a better shell experience
 - Flatpak : add repository, update the list and install applications
-- Customization : get files and install them
+- Customized cursor and enhanced icon pack : get files and install them
-- Steam: get latest proton-ge and install it in the right place
+- Steam: get latest proton-ge and install it

 ## My expained choices :